zachross015/music-research/journal_by_week/2025/06_June/week_26.md

 Who do I need to become to run a successful business?
 What does he look like?

+For the music gym idea, would probably be easiest to build something around an abandoned warehouse or abandoned storage facility.
+Could easily outfit something like that with a rehearsal setup #ideas #business

+[Guaguanco tutorial](https://youtu.be/eWq_-tYBQLs?si=jSDSkX02esJxMpYi) #music #drums #videos Really good tutorial on the essence of guaguanco.
+Probably the most difficult part about this and every other Afro Cuban rhythm is pocketing myself amongst what feels like chaos, along with relying on the clave instead of 1 2 3 4.
+I also feel like learning about the dance is way more helpful.
+Like udnerstnaindg what they're looking for

 # 06-25-2025

 All the material things I need to repair my current condition